AbbadAnes/kaggle-Titanic-Disaster-competition-Analysis-and-Solution/README.md

   <img src="https://storage.googleapis.com/kainofreelancerpictures/anes/datadist.png" title="hover text">
 </p>
 <p>
-  some machine learning algorithms like linear regression and SVM work better than the distribution of variables be Gaussian (normal)
+  some machine learning algorithms like linear regression and SVM work better when the distribution of variables be Gaussian (normal)
 <br>
-and therefore it is wise to apply a transformation "log" to have this distribution
+and therefore it's wise to apply a "log" transformation to have this distribution
 </p>

 <h1>Learning</h1>